-Under the rules of the Nasdaq Stock Market, independent directors must comprise a majority of the Company's board within a specified period of time of our initial public offering.
+Under the rules of the Nasdaq Stock Market, a majority of the members of our board of directors are required to be independent.
 The rules of the Nasdaq Stock Market, as well as those of the SEC, also impose several other requirements with respect to the independence of our directors.

-Our board has evaluated the independence of each director based upon these rules.
+Our board has evaluated the independence of each director and nominee based upon these rules.
 Applying these standards, our board has affirmatively determined that, with the exception of Messrs.
-Holland and Murphy, each of our current directors qualifies as an independent director under applicable rules.
-In making these determinations, our board considered the current and prior relationships that each director has with the Company and all other facts and circumstances our board deemed relevant in determining their independence, including the beneficial ownership of our common stock by each director, and the transactions described under the heading "Certain Relationships and Related Person Transactions" in this proxy statement.
+Holland and Murphy, each of our current directors and nominees qualifies as an independent director under applicable rules.
+In making these determinations, our board considered the current and prior relationships that each director and nominee has with the Company and all other facts and circumstances our board deemed relevant in determining their independence, including the beneficial ownership of our common stock by each director and nominee, and the transactions described under the heading "Certain Relationships and Related Person Transactions" in this proxy statement.